 Most states authorize private citizens to make arrests if the suspect:

 Private citizens roll the dice by trying to arrest others.
-Not only can they expose themselves to grave danger that only police officers are appropriately trained for—they also may be subject to civil liability and criminal prosecution.
+Not only can they expose themselves to grave danger but also to civil liability and criminal prosecution.
 The legal ramifications are heightened when private citizens use deadly force to make arrests.
 Courts are rightly fearful that any encouragement of this kind of behavior will lead to armed vigilantes roaming the streets.
-That's why a private citizen’s use of deadly force in making an arrest isn’t justified unless that force was necessary to protect him or herself or others from extreme harm.
+That's why a private citizen's use of deadly force in making an arrest isn't justified unless that force was necessary to protect him or herself or others from extreme harm.

 Almost always, the best course of action is to get the police involved.
 Private citizens should turn their information over to the cops rather than personally make arrests.
 If they end up making an arrest, they must contact the police as soon as possible.